Restart InDesign to begin the automatic document recovery process.

 - Windows: C:\Users\[User Name]\AppData\Local\Adobe\InDesign\Version [#].0\en_US\Caches\InDesign Recovery

-The information contained in the above folders is in encrypted format.
-You can't use it to recover the document using a third-party tool or force InDesign to recover the data for you.
+The information contained in the above folders is in an encrypted format.
+You can't use it to recover the document using a third-party tool or force InDesign to recover the data.

 If InDesign successfully opens a document and incorporates mini-saved data into the document, the filename appears as follows: "[My Original Filename] Recovered".